bobbicodes/mecca/README.md

 ## Live synth

-For use as a *virtual instrument*, I have provided another file called `synth` which offers proper response, as well as indicating the notes on the screen.
+For use as a *virtual instrument*, I have provided another file called `synth` which offers better key-response for live performance, as well as the nice touch of indicating the notes on the screen as you play.

 ## LICENSE